pronkoconsulting/msi-documents/documents/salable-quantity-column-performance-proposal.md

 ### The StockRepositoryInterface::getList() method usage
 The `Magento\InventorySalesAdminUi\Model\GetSalableQuantityData::execute()` method (alternative to the `\Magento\InventorySalesAdminUi\Model\GetSalableQuantityDataBySku::execute()` method) should use the `\Magento\InventoryApi\Api\StockRepositoryInterface::getList()` method in order to load stock for all assigned stocks per given SKU.

+### The GetStockItemConfiguration method result caching
+The `\Magento\InventoryConfiguration\Model\GetStockItemConfiguration::execute()` is used more than once and doesn’t implement an intermediate result caching when called with the same input arguments.
+The method caching should be introduced.

+## Open Questions
+1. The `\Magento\InventorySales\Model\GetProductSalableQty::execute()` method have logic which calculates the salable qty taking into account existing reservations for given sku and stock id and subtracting min qty (a.k.a.
+"Out-of-Stock Threshold").
+Is this possible to move this logic on a SQL level?